kristian94/benchmarker/readme.md

 - how do we decide on snapshot intervals? (provide as arg probably)
 - handle dependencies (bundling could be a solution, WebAssembly possible answer as well)?
 - scaling?
 How do we test entire applications in this manner?
-- GUI?
 - auto infer input? (tricky, probably not feasible)

-- SOLVED how do we benchmark webassembly code?

 # Archive/log